jarryngandjui/connect-four/README.md

 - Clone locally, uses default python3 packages so it has no dependencies.
 - Play 1 player vs. bot
   - `python main.py --players 1`
-  - optionally provide `--simulation_count N` to control the competitiveness of the bot, default is 30.
+  - optional arg `--simulation_count N` to control the competitiveness of the bot, default is 30.
-  - optionally provide `--explore_depth N` to control how many moves ahead the bot forcasts, default is 30.
+  - optional arg `--explore_depth N` to control how many moves ahead the bot forcasts, default is 30.
+  - optional arg `--should_export True` saves the final game state in a export/{uuid4}.json file to be replayed.
 - Play 2 players
   - `python main.py --players 2`
+  - optional arg `--should_export True` saves the final game state in a export/{uuid4}.json file to be replayed.
+- Replay exported game
+  - `python main.py --replay {uuid4}.json`
+  - optional arg `--debug True` enables a step through debugger for each move.
+  - optional arg `--should_export True` saves the final game state in a export/{uuid4}.json file to be replayed.
 - Run tests
   - `pytest tests/__test_name__`